 Conversations and Learning

-Social connection has become a pretty unarguable necessity in meeting our social and emotional needs.
-And conversations are a key event when connecting with others.
-What I´ve been pondering lately is whether informal conversations get nearly enough kudos.
-It seems to me that they're particularly important in the education space in terms of their impact on growth and learning as they probably should.
+I´ve been pondering lately whether conversations get nearly enough kudos.
+It seems to me that they're particularly important in the education space in terms of their impact on growth and learning.

-I recently surprised a friend when I credited a conversation that we had to me re-activating my inner basketball fan.
-It was simply a matter of connecting, of engaging in a conversation that reminded me of a pastime I hadn´t engaged in for years.
-That evening I signed up for a league pass and something shifted in me.
-I felt a little bit as though I´d found something that I hadn´t noticed had been lost.
-I took some joy in acknowledging the role of that conversation in sparking an action that enriched my own life.
+Yet a friend of mine was recently surprised when I credited a conversation that we had for re-activating my inner basketball fan.
+It was this simple act of connection, of engaging in a conversation, that reminded me of a pastime I hadn´t engaged in for years.
+I signed up for a league pass that evening.

-What this particular moment of discovery got me thinking about is the power of conversations on our individual and collective development throughout our whole lives.
-We have a general trust and acknowledgement that during early childhood, children will learn language, learn about the world and will develop a sense of themselves through the many informal conversations they´re exposed to.
 What I´m wondering is, are school-aged learners given enough time and space to learn through informal conversations?
-My hunch, based on 10 years+ working in the chaotic space of primary classrooms where there are many competing curriculum and other priorities, is probably not.
+My hunch, based on 10 years+ working in the chaotic space of primary classrooms where there are many competing curriculum and other priorities, is - probably not.

-Educators (including but not limited to qualified teachers) are particularly skilled at building learning opportunities into casual conversations.
+Educators are particularly skilled at building learning opportunities into casual conversations.
 We use literature to engage learners in ideas about the world and about the complex nature of being human.
 When problematic behaviours arise, we don't scold - we spark conversations that model curiosity and compassion about the behaviour and the emotions behind them.

 Our discipline was really just conversation.